bilgekisi96/Big-Data-Movielens-small/README.md

 # Task-1 Exploratory Data Analysis

 1. First of all, a new page is opened by saying File>New Notebook on jupyter notebook.

-2. By typing the `pwd` command, the save location of jupyter is learned and the data to be used is loaded here.
-In this study, "MovieLens 25M movie ratings" data is downloaded via https://grouplens.org/datasets/movielens/25m/ link.
-The downloaded .csv files are placed in the **C:\Users\EnesA** directory.
-3. To import the Python libraries to be used, write the `!pip install` command for downloading.
+2. To import the Python libraries to be used, write the `!pip install` command for downloading.
 Example: `!pip install pyspark ` Example: `!pip install pyspark `
-4.Libraries are imported.
+3.Libraries are imported.
 ```import pyspark
 import matplotlib.pyplot as plt
 import pandas as pd